Bags, buckles and bangles: Express yourself with accessories

 What’s in right now is a “pop” of colour.
 This means wearing pretty safe and tame colours and accenting them with something really crazy that “pops”.
 So, you might wear a nice dress, or skirt, a white blouse and then add a gold or silver accessory to set off the outfit.

-You can also use wild colours like fluorescent green, or a bright orange or red.
+You can also use wild colours like fluorescent green, or bright orange or red.
 Flowers in your hair will also work, just make sure they stand out enough or it won’t look right.

 Getting the right size